Fyrsil/Pets-Outlet-System/README.md

 # Overview
-It is a system that allow user to buy, add or edit the item in the system
+It is a system that allow user to buy, add or edit the item in the system.

-**Login**
+## Login

-When the system starts, it required user to login
+When the system starts, it required user to login.

-If it is the first time login, register for a new account is required
+If it is the first time login, register for a new account is required.

-**Register**
+## Register

 All registered account will be an User account

 # Role
-There will be 3 type of role in the system
+There will be 3 type of role in the system.

 - Supplier    : allow to refill the stock in inventory or add new item in inventory